0xSmiley/0xSmiley.github.io/_posts/2020-07-24-Injection.md

 ## Task 3 → Blind Command Injection

-From the previous task you might have noticed that when you supply a existing user concatenated with a command injection payload we get a succesful response.
+From the previous task you might have noticed that when you supply an existing user concatenated with a command injection payload we get a successful response.
 Such as:
 ~~~
 root; ls